 Parents are also requested to nominate a friend to whom staff may hand over their child(ren) if the parents fails to appear at the end of the day.
 Staff should not hand children over, except in very extreme circumstances, unless they have parental permission.

 k) Dogs

-Dogs are not allowed on the school site.
+Dogs are not allowed on the school site unless a risk assessment has been carried out for classroom purpose of well bieng.

 i) Footwear